Skip to main content

 Who Can Apply

-The program is open to graduate students enrolled in, or accepted to, a PhD program in the field of Chinese art history at a North American or European university.
+The program is open to graduate students enrolled in, or accepted to, a PhD program in Chinese art history at North American universities, and we occasionally consider applications from students at European universities.
 Graduate students from other art history–related programs and/or who are working closely with Chinese art objects are welcome to apply as well.
 Applicants may be of any nationality and may apply for more than one workshop.
 Each workshop is designed for around 10 students.

 Explore Chinese art at UMMA